enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-does-ethereum-do-differently.md

 ### Solidity

 **Solidity** is Ethereum's de-facto programming language.
-All you have to do is throw some Solidity code (similar to Java) into a `.sol` file and deploy the smart contract on the blockchain.
+All you have to do is throw some Solidity code (similar to JavaScript in syntax) into a `.sol` file and deploy the smart contract on the blockchain.
 There are a few tools you can use, but probably the most useful is `Remix`[1] compiler.

 ### Token Standards